LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 **What can be done procedurally**
 -------------------------------------

-to avoid repetitiveness, content must be procedural
+To avoid repetitiveness, content, in the long run, must be procedural

 - landscapes
 - cities
 - characters